How to – wall design tips from a pro

 How do I hang my pictures up to create the right mood?

 What’s important when hanging them up is the eye level.
 If you are usually looking at a picture sitting down, hang it relatively low.
 If you tend to look at it standing up, hang it up higher.
-Multi panels also offer a great opportunity to make rooms look longer.
+Multi panel displays also offer a great opportunity to visually expand your rooms.
 They give the room the necessary length and make it look even more spacious.

-What should I pay attention to with regard to colours?
+What should I pay attention to in regard to colours?
 Can I combine colourful wall pictures with black and white pictures?

 About Franziska Schmid / Wohnschmiede

 Being able to relax at home is absolutely crucial to me.
 We can recharge our batteries and express our personality at home.
-It is therefore very important to me that home is a feel-good oasis.
+It is therefore very important to me that my home be a sanctuary of relaxation.